jamie120/MS2-Soma-Post-Production-Services/testing.md

 Screenshots of validations for each page of code can be found [here](https://github.com/jamie120/MS2-Soma-Post-Production-Services/blob/master/documentation/testing/validation)

 * There were various HTML and CSS validation issues to resolve.
 These mainly referred to formatting my code and were easily fixable across the site.
 * JS Validation highlighted the need the service-helper code to be parsed through Babel with the template literal plugin.
-This enables the code to be compatable with IE 11.
+This enables the code to be compatible with IE 11.
-* Various missing semicolons, unneccessary semicolons and various formatting errors were also highlighted.
+* Various missing semicolons, unnecessary semicolons and various formatting errors were also highlighted.
 All have been resolved as required.

 # User Stories